wp-plugins/wishpond-social-campaigns/readme.txt

 **Why use Wishpond’s Wordpress Plugin?**

-- Collect email addresses and new “Likes” and “Followers”
+- Collect email addresses and new "Likes" and "Followers"
 - Create your first campaign in minutes.
 - Run Contests and Promotions on your Wordpress site, Facebook Page, Twitter Profile Page and on Mobile
 - Built-in Facebook and Twitter sharing on every contest entry and vote drives sharing and traffic back to your Wordpress site